 RBT Practice Exam 2

-Our second free RBT practice exam contains 20 more practice questions.
-It help you fully prepare for RBT certification exam.
-You can check your score and correct answer at the end.
-Analyze your score and identify those area which requires more effort.
+Our second free RBT practice exam contains 50 more realistic practice questions.
+It helps you fully prepare for the RBT certification exam.
+You can check your score and the correct answer at the end.
+Analyze your score and identify the areas that require more effort.
 Take our second RBT mock test to continue your exam preparation!

 What is the purpose of a functional behavior assessment (FBA)?